-As mentioned, there are many variables that can affect the costs of an independent journey such as location, the process chosen (traditional or gestational), and the surrogate’s motivations (commercial or altruistic).
+As mentioned, many variables can affect the costs of an independent journey, such as location, the process chosen (traditional or gestational), and the surrogate’s motivations (commercial or altruistic).

 Standard Surrogacy Costs

-The following are some of the expenses that are easy to estimate in advance.
+The following are some expenses that are easy to estimate in advance.

-Of the two types of treatments available – Intrauterine Insemination (IUI) and In Vitro Fertilization (IVF) – the latter is usually more expensive.
+Two fertility treatments are available – Intrauterine Insemination (IUI) and In Vitro Fertilization (IVF) – the latter is usually more expensive.

-Medical expenses can include anything related to medical care (from the beginning of the journey to postpartum care, including medical and psychological screenings) that is not covered by the surrogate’s insurance.
-For example, if the gestational carrier’s insurance does not cover surrogacy, the intended parents will have to secure proper insurance for the surrogate.
+Medical expenses can include anything related to medical care (from the beginning of the journey to postpartum care, including medical and psychological screenings) not covered by the surrogate’s insurance.
+For example, if the gestational carrier’s insurance does not cover surrogacy, the intended parents must secure proper insurance for the surrogate.

-The number of cycles needed to arrive at a successful pregnancy will also impact medical expenses.
+The number of cycles needed for a successful pregnancy will also impact medical expenses.
 However, some fertility clinics have guarantee programs that offer unlimited attempts.

-Legal fees: The intended parents will pay their own legal fees and those of the gestational carrier because both parties need independent representation.
+The intended parents will pay their legal fees and those of the gestational carrier because both parties need independent representation.
 Also, a surrogacy agreement will need to be drafted and signed.

 This step also includes all the paperwork related to the declaration of parentage and the acquisition of the birth certificate.

 - Monthly expenses: Anything the gestational carrier may need on a month-to-month basis.
-Some surrogacy arrangements only require the reimbursement of pregnancy-related expenses, while others will also include a base compensation.
+Some surrogacy arrangements only require reimbursing pregnancy-related expenses, while others will also include a base compensation.
 Here, the country’s surrogacy regulations will have a significant impact; for example, Canada only allows altruistic surrogacy, so base compensation agreements are not allowed.

-- Clothing Allowance: Provides compensation for the purchase of maternity clothes the surrogate may need.
+- Clothing Allowance: Provides compensation for purchasing maternity clothes the surrogate may need.

 - Childcare: Not all contracts allow for childcare, but this is a potential expense.

-- Multiples fees: There is usually a contracted fee that requires intended parents to pay more if the carrier becomes pregnant with multiples.
+- Multiples fees: A contracted fee usually requires intended parents to pay more if the carrier becomes pregnant with multiples.